qqbethdavid/Recon_website/README.md

   none, which needs to be completed for AquaMaps generation, which has already AquaMaps.

  ### By the way the checking of the taxon extents should be done before the 2018 allocation run
- the 2018 allocation run will be done in May.
+ the 2018 allocation run will be done in April so everything should be in before the mid March so that Miel will have time to work on the extents.
 The taxon extent need to be checked.
 This came up because of the gaps in Exocoetidae extent.
 It has missing distribution in the Atlantic parts.
 The map is not from Aquamaps and is not updated.
 So all extents need to be updated.